OpenRailAssociation/osrd-website/content/docs/railway-wiki/signalling/spacing/ks/lzb/_index.en.md

 - Eduard Murr. „Systembeschreibung der Linienzugbeeinflussung (LZB) der Deutschen Bundesbahn“.
 In: Eisenbahningenieurkalender (1991), S. 285–317.
 - Jörn Pachl.
 Systemtechnik des Schienenverkehrs: Bahnbetrieb planen, steuern und sichern. de.
 Wiesbaden: Springer Fachmedien Wiesbaden, 2022.
 - Matthias Busse. „Der optimierte Einsatz von ETCS-Bremskurven“.
 Dissertation.
 Dresden: Technische Universität Dresden, Feb.
 2021.

+¹ *The slope is saved in the LZB-Control Center.
+We don't have reliable data yet how the slope in front of a train for determining the braking curve is calculated.*